I was puzzled when my group leaned an earthy, cozy, coffee shop vibe. I wondered how I could be so “off” in my color forecast?

 You’ve probably wondered why when you walk through the mall, you see the same colors over and over and over again.
 You think to yourself “lime green must be really popular this year”….and then you walk outside and a shiny new lime colored automobile goes flying by…

-Well, actually, two years ago, a group of color professions from around the world got together—just like they do every year—to collect and curate color trends to forecast the colors you are seeing now.
+Well, actually, two years ago, a group of color professionals from a wide variety of industries from around the world got together—as they do every year—to collect and curate color trends to forecast the colors you are seeing now.

 Color professionals from the paint, furniture, ink, packaging, textiles, automobiles industries put their heads—and their palettes—together to look for common themes and common stories about where the collective psyche will be in two years.

-As I prepared to be involved in this process, it was my considered opinion that by 2022 we would be post-Covid, desperately seeking optimism, hope and the great outdoors.
-My proposed palette included clean, vibrant colors (yellow, orange, green and blue) and a couple of “new neutrals” as I believe like gray has run it’s course and we’re not ready to return to beige.
+As I prepared for this process, it was my considered opinion that by 2022 we would be post-Covid, desperately seeking optimism, hope and the great outdoors.
+My proposed palette included clean, vibrant colors (yellow, orange, green and blue) and a couple of “new neutrals,” as I believe near grays have run their course and we’re not ready for a return to beige.